alloba/book-of-hours-notes/Hush House Timeline.md

 A previous librarian's ([[world-at-large/Thirza Blake|Thirza Blake]]) enthusiasms sunk Hush House into great debt.
 The Suppression Bureau stepped in and offered funding.
 In exchange, Hush House underwent yearly inspections, and gave a portion of the Isle for the Branch's prison.

 - 1915 - The Suppression Bureau has the bells "Shur's Tongue" and "Janice" recast, as a repayment of a favor rendered by Serena Blackwood.
-- 1929 - A great fire runs through part of Hull House.
+- 1929 - A great fire runs through the gaol of Hull House.
 The fire was caused by the power below the prison, escaped from the [[Oubliette Containment]].
-This caused the death of [[George Collers]], and largely marks the end of the Suppression Bureau's presence on the Isle.
+This caused the death of [[George Collers]], and marks the end of the Suppression Bureau's presence on the Isle, as well as the end of the Nocturnal period.
 # Present Day

-- March 7th, 1936 - There has been no Librarian at Hush House since the fire - seven years now.
-Suitable candidates...
+>March 7th, 1936 - There has been no Librarian at Hush House since the fire - seven years now.
+Suitable candidates are very difficult to find, but perhaps we have found one in you.
+Take care on  your journey - the seas around Brancrug are treacherous.

+- 1930 - The Restoration takes place.
+The violent methods employed by the New King's agents in search of his enemies generated much animosity in Brancrug Village.
 - [[The Librarian]] has washed up upon the shore of [[Saint Brandan's Cove]].
 They have arrived after weathering a fierce storm, and have only [[A Drowned Book]] with them.